CISC4080/DP_Knapsack_lab/README.md

 # DP_Knapsack_lab

-This lab practices problem solving via Dynamic Programming.
+This lab practices solving two different variations of Knapsack problems via Dynamic Programming.
+ * 0/1 Knapsack problem, where each item is either included once or not included
+ * unlimited Knapsack problem, where each item can be chosen repeatedly.

 ## Requirements:

 Consider another variant of Knapasck problem where there are unlimited supply of each item, and come up a recursive solution to the problem.